 This information technology position involves analyzing and designing IT systems.
 They work along with business analysts, programmers, software architects, and other professionals to devise or change systems according to the needs of the client.
 System analysts work in business, government, and management.
 This is one of the most in-demand jobs in the IT field.

-How long does it take to earn an online Math or Science degree?
+How long does it take to earn a math or science degree?

 It is possible to earn a bachelor’s degree online in less than the four years traditionally required in a brick and mortar school, as the student may take classes year-round.
 For the student balancing work and/or family obligations, it may take longer.
 One of the advantages of earning an online degree is that the student may work at his or her own pace.
 However, you should be aware that some rigorous programs or majors may require you to complete your degree within a certain time frame from the start of your courses.
 You should check with the department your major falls under and ask if they have any such requirement.